lamberta/devkit-doc/native/ios-test-app.md

 # iOS Test App

 Test your game code live on a device with the Game Closure Test App.
-You will host a server on your computer, and setup your mobile device to use WiFi.
+You will host a server on your computer, and set up your mobile device to use WiFi.
 Build and run the Test App on your device using Xcode.

 Select your server from the on-screen list, then select which game to test.
 Making code changes on your computer can be pushed quickly to the device by restarting the game with a circular gesture (See Restarting below).